melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

 after running the above, Pelican is installed in a virtual environment named "pelican" in the directory `$HOME/virtualenvs/pelican`, leaving my other Python installations unchanged.
-A nice side effect of using virtualenv like this is that super-user priveleges are no longer required in order to install packages.
+A nice side effect of using virtualenv is that super-user priveleges are no longer required in order to install packages.
+This is not a unique feature of virtualenv, we will get that for free with any of the other tools below.

-To create a virtual environment with a specific Python version, use the `-p` argument:
+To create an environment with a specific Python version (which has to be installed first), use the `-p` argument:

     virtualenv -p /usr/local/bin/python3 ~/virtualenvs/yourenv

-Virtual environments can be stored anywhere, one approach could be to store them in the `~/virtualenvs`, another would be to put them in the directory of the projects where they are used.
+Virtual environments can be stored anywhere, one approach is to store them in the `~/virtualenvs`, another is to put the environment in the same directory as the project that uses it.

 ### pyenv